Azure-Samples/active-directory-dotnet-graphapi-console/README.md

 1. Sign in to the [Azure Portal](https://portal.azure.com) using an account from your own Azure Active Directory tenant.

-2. Type in **App registrations** in the search bar.
-You'll now register 2 applications for this sample.
+2. Type in **App registrations** in the search bar, or click "More Services" -> "Azure Active Directory" -> "App Registrations" from the left sidebar.
+You'll now register **2 applications** for this sample.

 3. In the **App registrations blade**, click **Add**, and enter a friendly name for the application, for example **"Console App for Azure AD"**, select **Native**, add use **https://localhost/** as the Redirect URI.
 Click **Create**.